khairulomar/Covid-19-UK/README.md

-# Analysis of Covid-19 in the UK
+# Alternative Analysis of Covid-19 in the UK
 <b>Updated as of 22 Feb 2021</b>

 ### Objective